Skip to content

 \[ \begin{align} \pmb{x}_e \,&=\, \begin{pmatrix} \pmb{y}_{e,p} \\ \pmb{z}_{e,n-p} \end{pmatrix} \,. \tag{6} \\[10pt] \pmb{y}_{e,p} \,&= \, (y_1, ……… , y_p)^T \in S_P \sim \mathbb{R}^p\,, \\[10pt] \pmb{z}_{e,n-p} \,&=\, (z_{p+1}, …, z_n)^T \in (S_P)^{\perp} \sim \mathbb{R}^{(n-p)} \,, \\[10pt] \pmb{x}_e \, &=\, \pmb{y}_e \,+\, \pmb{z}_e \,=\, ( (\pmb{y}_{e,p})^T, 0,..,0)^T + (0,..0, (\pmb{z}_{e,n-p})^T )^T \,. \end{align} \]

-Note: We can always choose our coordinate system such that our projection’s target space is spanned by the first p unit vectors of the related base of unit vectors.
+Note: We can always choose our coordinate system such that our projection’s target space is spanned by the first p vectors of the related base of unit vectors.
 We saw that the vectors describing the hull of the projection image could be derived by applying the projection to special vectors xet

 \[ \pmb{x}_e^t \,=\, \pmb{y}_e^t + \pmb{z}_e^t \,=\, \begin{pmatrix} \pmb{y}_{e,p}^t \\ \pmb{z}_{e,n-p}^t \end{pmatrix} \,. \]